koscinskic/cogitate_tool/ProjectSchedule.md

     * retrieve usernames from branches
     * retrieve user input from terminal that defines what the "average" level of commits are (anything above the average "code hoarding")
-    * compares the number of commits a user has in each branch and file to the set average
-    * sends notification to the user when an individual has a high number of commits on a branch or file
 4. Integrate the other tools used in the CLI into the online interface.

 ### Demo Week Three: Basic Online Interface

 ## Week Four (March 3 - March 10)

+1. Define methods: (similiar to those in the CLI)
+    * compares the number of commits a user has in each branch and file to the set average
+    * sends notification to the user when an individual has a high number of commits on a branch or file pairs every user to everyone else and counts the number of times they both make commits to the same branch,
+    * pairs every user to everyone else and counts the number of times they both make commits to the same file
+    * send notification to the user when an individual has a number of collaborations with a specific person, beyond the average
+2. Improve existing features in the online interface

 ### Demo Week Four: Completed Online Interface